koyote/fetegeo_web/README.md

 ```

 - Edit ```fetegeo_web/settings.py``` and set your database username, password and the name of the database created above.
+  It is also important that you change the SECRET_KEY if you plan on running the webserver in production.

 - Populate the database with data retrieved from the OpenStreetMap project by running the importer python script:
 ```